Line defect correlators in fermionic CFTs: Spinor conventions

 \section{Spinor conventions}

-In this appendix we describe our conventions for the spinor fields.
-In the action given in \eqref{eq:GNY-lag}, the fermions are presented as Dirac fields, which can be decomposed into two basic Weyl spinors as follows:
+In this appendix we describe our conventions for the spinor fields for the cases $N=1,2$, which can be straightforwardly generalized to the case $N=3$.
+In the action given in \eqref{eq:GNY-lag}, the fermions $\Psi$ are presented as vectors of Dirac fields $\psi^i$ ($i$ is the flavor index), which can be decomposed into two basic Weyl spinors as follows: